 Aphasia friendly trial documentation

-- As of 29/03/2018 all 3-month follow-up assessment visits are complete; we have two 6-month follow-up assessments visits and twenty-four 12-month follow-up visits left to complete.
+- As of 29 March 2018, all three-month follow-up assessment visits are complete; we have two six-month follow-up assessments visits and 24 twelve-month follow-up visits left to complete.
 All the follow-up visits will be completed by the end of October 2018.

-- 15th March 2018 Plymouth University Postgraduate Annual Research Event
+- 15 March 2018, University of Plymouth, Postgraduate Annual Research Event